AbsaOSS/pramen/README.md

   # Optionally you can specify an expression for the information date.
   info.date.expr = "@runDate"

-  # Data is 1 day late (T+1).
-When run at 2022-01-15, say, the expectation is that
-  # the input table has data up until 2022-01-14 (inclusive).
-  expected.delay.days = 1

   tables = [
     {
       input.db.table = "table1"